 The same principle has buried more preachers than bullets ever did.
 Sun Myung Moon, Tony Alamo, Henry Lyons, Kent Hovind, Barry Minkow, all of them preached, prayed, and pocketed money until the IRS showed up with calculators and cuffs.

 They weren't undone by theology professors or moral watchdogs; they were undone by math.
-The IRS doesn't argue doctrine; it just adds.
+The IRS doesn't argue religious doctrine; it just adds.
 Every one of them thought they were serving God while screwing Caesar, and every one learned the same lesson: The IRS will get you.

 In short?
 It's tax evasion disguised as holiness.
 The tradition started in evangelical and charismatic churches but has since crept into nearly every nondenominational and even mainstream congregation.
 The pastor preaches, the congregation claps, and someone announces, "We'll take a love offering for our pastor."